vyakimchik/Base64Decoder/README.md

 # Base64 to Image & Vice versa
-This repository contains the source code of the application for macOS that allows you to convert base64 string to images and vice versa.
+This repository contains the source code of the application for macOS that allows you to convert base64 strings to images and vice versa.

 # How to run?
 1. Open `AwesomeApp.xcodeproj`.